 Local Property Tax-Deadline for payment in full or confirmation of payment method to Revenue.

-Local Property Tax-Single Debit Authority deduction from bank account.
+Local Property Tax-Single Debit Authority deduction from a bank account.

 Capital Gains Tax

-Capital Gains Tax: Payment due on gains arising between 1 January 2019 to 30 November 2019
+Capital Gains Tax: Payment due on gains arising between 1 January 2022 and 30 November 2022.